Creating a prosperous economy by enabling the production of diverse high quality food

 Click to enlarge

-A traditional double cropping rotation is employed by many farmers in the district, focussing on autumn feed crops for winter fattening of trading lambs and cattle, and the wintering of seasonally milked dairy cows.
+A traditional double cropping rotation is employed by many farmers in the district, with a focus on autumn feed crops for winter fattening of trading lambs and cattle, and the wintering of seasonally milked dairy cows.

-From seed potatoes in the higher altitude upper plains, to onions and process potatoes in the lower plains, the district produces significant volumes of high quality produce.
-These crops are very reliant on reliable irrigation water supplies.
+From seed potatoes in the higher altitude upper plains, to onions and process potatoes in the lower plains, our district produces significant volumes of high quality produce.
+These crops depend on reliable irrigation water supplies.